MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 turn value being able to introduce power to the system.

-Data is in the range of -128 (Full Reverse) 0
+Data is in the range of -128

-Speed Register
+Speed register

-Depending on what mode you are in, this
+Depending on what mode you are in, this register can affect the

-register can affect the speed of one motor or both motors.
-If you are in mode 0
+speed of one motor or both motors.
+If you are in mode 0 or 1 it will

-or 1 it will Set the speed of the motor 1.
+Set the speed of the motor 1.
 The larger the number written to this

 register, the more power is applied to the motor.
-If mode is set to a turn
+If mode is set

-mode it controls the speed and direction of both motors (subject to effect of turn
+mode it controls the speed and direction of both motors (subject to

-Speed2/Turn Register
+Speed2/Turn register

-Again when in mode 0 or 1 this register
+Again when in mode 0 or 1 this register operates the same as speed

-operates the same as speed but controls the operation of the motor 2.
+but controls the operation of the motor 2.
 When a

 Turn mode (up to version 7)